Cintas (CTAS)

 Cintas has shown terrific cash profitability, enabling it to reinvest, return capital to investors, and stay ahead of the competition while maintaining an ample cushion.
 The company’s free cash flow margin was among the best in the business services sector, averaging 16.2% over the last five years.

-Cintas’s free cash flow clocked in at $312.5 million in Q3, equivalent to a 11.5% margin.
-The company’s cash profitability regressed as it was 3.4 percentage points lower than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+Cintas’s free cash flow clocked in at $425 million in Q4, equivalent to a 15.2% margin.
+This result was good as its margin was 1.9 percentage points higher than in the same quarter last year, but we note it was lower than its five-year cash profitability.
+Nevertheless, we wouldn’t read too much into a single quarter because investment needs can be seasonal, leading to short-term swings.
+Long-term trends carry greater meaning.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Cintas’s ROIC averaged 3 percentage point increases each year.
+On average, Cintas’s ROIC increased by 3.4 percentage points annually over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 It was good to see Cintas narrowly top analysts’ revenue expectations this quarter.
-On the other hand, its full-year revenue guidance missed and its full-year EPS guidance fell slightly short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 3.3% to $194 immediately after reporting.
+EPS also exceeded estimates.
+Overall, this print had some key positives.
+The stock remained flat at $188.42 immediately after reporting.

-There are multiple reasons why we think Cintas is an amazing business.
-For starters, its revenue growth was solid over the last five years.
+Cintas is an amazing business ranking highly on our list.
+First of all, the company’s revenue growth was impressive over the last five years.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive operating margins show it has a highly efficient business model.

-Cintas’s P/E ratio based on the next 12 months is 37.2x.
+Cintas’s P/E ratio based on the next 12 months is 36.6x.
 Some good news is baked into the stock given its multiple, but we’ll happily own Cintas as its fundamentals really stand out.
-We’re in the camp that investments like this should be held for at least three to five years to negate the short-term price volatility that can come with relatively high valuations.
+Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with relatively high valuations.